Do you want to add a blogroll to your WordPress site?

 There are options to change the list layout to vertical or horizontal, edit the typography, text color, hover color, and more.

-Once you’re done, simply click the ‘Save’ button at the top and exit the website builder.
+Once you are done, simply click the ‘Save’ button at the top and exit the website builder.

-Next, ensure that your SeedProd theme is active.
+Next, you need to make sure that your SeedProd theme is active.